alephnode/alephnode/src/pages/02-record-graphql.md

     output: ../src/generated/
 ```

-The `datamodel.prisma` file will be be automatically generated during the `prisma init` step, but that was just to get our prisma endpoint.
+The `datamodel.prisma` file is automatically generated during the `prisma init` step, but the model initially created didn't have the proper schema.
 Remove everything from the file and replace it with our record schema:

 datamodel.prisma: